-In personal development there is one particular interesting concept to explore and if you focus more on the essence of it there is a lot to be learned.
-It is really nothing new in terms of what we already know so far about improvement, but even the tiniest of implication can bring massive results.
-And very tangible ones, that is.
+In personal development there is one particularly interesting concept to explore, and if you focus more on the essence of it there is a lot to be learned.
+It is really nothing new in terms of what we already know so far about improvement, but even the simplest implication can bring massive results.
+Results that are tangible, evident, persistent.

 Naïve and rudimentary of a concept as it might sound, it is all about turning towards yourself.
 Towards what feels like intuition guiding you, what you at that particular moment consider right.
 It means not reevaluating first hand impressions and decisions, not allowing opinions from others to penetrate.